wvchallenges/se-challenge-expenses/margaret/README.md

 Ensure you have rails by running `$ rails -v`.
 This is built on _rails 4.2.6_ so if uninstalled, run `gem install rails -v 4.2.6`.

 Run `$ rake db:create` in order to build the database, after ensuring that you have installed PostgreSQL and it is running properly.
 See database.yml to configure db settings properly.

+This project also runs on ElasticSearch and was developed using ElasticSearch 2.3.3.
+See elasticsearch website for information on installation.
+In order to run locally, ElasticSearch must be running at `localhost:9200`.

+I have created some seed data which can get started, as well as initailize the ElasticSearch indices.
+Run `$ rake db:seed` to get this started.

+Finally run `$ rails s` to begin the server, and navigate to `localhost:3000` (or whatever your local may be set to in your hosts file) to begin.